IBM/watson-banking-chatbot/README.md

 * Fail: An operation for service instance wbc-discovery-service is in progress.

   > This error occurs when starting the app before the service is ready.
 It is currently common behavior with the `Deploy to IBM Cloud` button.
-In this case, run the deploy stage again.
-It should succeed when the service is ready.
+In this case, click the `Run` button to restart the application.
+It will succeed when the service is ready.

-* Error: Server error, status code: 409, error code: 60016, message: An operation for service instance wbc-discovery-service is in progress.

-  > This indicates that the Discovery service is still being provisioned.
-Wait a few minutes and click the `Run` button to restart the application.

 * Error: Environment {GUID} is still not active, retry once status is active